hasstariq/BigData/README.md

 # BigData

-# To implement map and reduce functions.
+# Implementation of map and reduce functions